Ersu: Documentation of an Endangered Language of South-West China

 Ersu is relatively little researched, but the group and its language and culture have been receiving increasing attention in recent years (e.g. Wang 2010, Wu Da 2010, Schmidt 2011, Zhang 2013, 2014).
 Early linguistic accounts include Sun (1982, 1983) and Liu (2007 ), which focus on the Ersu as spoken in Ganluo county.

 The main focus of the collection is on the variety of Ersu, as spoken in Ganluo County.
-The deposit includes 177 traditional Ersu stories and song lyrics transcribed in the Ersu Romanization System and translated into Mandarin Chinese.
+The collection includes 177 traditional Ersu stories and song lyrics transcribed in the Ersu Romanization System and translated into Mandarin Chinese.
 It also comprises audio and video recordings of conversations and elicitations from Mandarin Chinese (using both written and non-written stimuli) collected in all Ersu-speaking areas.

-Other notable components of the deposit are:
+Other notable components of the collection are:

 (i) the Ersu-Mandarin Flex lexical database (of currently 8,735 entries) to be used for the compilation of a comprehensive Ersu-Mandarin dictionary (by Wang Dehe, in preparation)